protofire/blockscout-rs/multichain-search/README.md

 # <h1 align="center"> Blockscout multichain search </h1>

-This service provides web application for blockscout multi-chain-search.
+This service provides web application for blockscout multichain-search.

 Basically, it aggregates responses from all blockscout instances, and combines them into convenient form.